Norwescon 1 Program Book

 Oscar Rossiter is the pseudonym of a Seattle doctor whose well-received first science fiction novel, Tetrasomy Two, was a Frederick Pohl selection in paperback.
 He has just completed a second novel entitled The A.C.
 Scrolls.

 Alex Schomburg did his first color magazine covers for Hugo Gernsback in 1925 and continued to work for Gernsback through 1965.
 He did many black and white story illustrations for detective, Western, mystery, sports, love, and science fiction pulp magazines.
-In the late 1940’s, 50’s, and 60’s he painted covers for such magazines as Amazing, Fantastic, Startling, Wonder, Galaxy, Future, F. & S.F., and Satellite.
+In the 1940's, 50's, and 60's he painted covers for such magazines as Amazing, Fantastic, Startling, Wonder, Galaxy, Future, F. & S.F., and Satellite.
 Schomburg also illustrated the entire Winston series of juvenile S.F., did over 400 comic book covers, and worked briefly with Stanley Kubrick on the film 2001, A Space Odyssey.
-His work is currently appearing in Asimov’s S.F.
+His work is currently appearing in Asimov's S.F.
 Magazine, F. & S.F., and Analog.

 Jody Scott is the author of PASSING FOR HUMAN, a satire on contemporary society and science fiction.

-In the few short years since the publication of his first story in 1974, John Varley has become a perennial contributor to best-of-the-year anthologies and to Hugo and Nebula award ballots, including two nominees on last year’s final Hugo ballot for Best Novelette.
-His highly-regarded first novel, The Ophiuchi Hotline, was the premier selection of the new “Quantum” series of high quality science fiction, and his first collection, entitled Persistence of Vision, will also be published soon by Quantum.
-John Varley’s second novel, Titan, is scheduled for publication this fall.
+In the few short years since the publication of his first story in 1974, John Varley has become a perennial contributor to best-of-the-year anthologies and to Hugo and Nebula Award ballots, including two nominees on last year's final Hugo ballot for Best Novelette.
+His highly-regarded first novel, The Ophiuchi Hotline, was the premier selection of the new "Quantum" series of high quality science fiction, and his first collection, entitled Persistance of Vision, will also be published soon by Quantum.
+John Varley's second novel, Titan, is scheduled for publication this fall.

 by Stephen T. Bard

-“Preposterous and pretentious” I thought sneeringly.
-A regional science fiction society germinating in our midst, totally unbeknownst to the venerable “Nameless Ones”?
+"Preposterous and pretentious" I thought sneeringly.
+A regional science fiction society geminating in our midst, totally unbeknownst to the venerable "Nameless Ones"?
 (That grand old monthly convocation of intrepid and decrepit fans, published and would-be writers, book junkies and their connections, plus other assorted oddities).

 I steadfastly resolved not to send this Gregory R. Bennett fellow the 25¢ that he had the gaul to solicit from me for an initial “newsletter”…